demisto/content/Packs/QRadar/Integrations/QRadar_v3/README.md

 ### qradar-reference-set-value-delete
 ***
-Remove a value from a reference set.
+Removes a value from a reference set.

 #### Base Command